Mighty the Armadillo

 |Created by: Manabu Kusunoki|

-After 23 years of absence, Mighty finally returns as a playable character alongside Ray in Sonic Mania Plus, a definitive version of Sonic Mania.
-In this game, Mighty has a new move known as the Hammer Drop, which is a downward slam attack, and his shell can protect him from enemy attacks whenever he is curled up.
+After 23 years of absence, Mighty returned as a playable character alongside Ray in Sonic Mania Plus, a definitive version of Sonic Mania.
+In this game, Mighty has a move known as the Hammer Drop, which is a downward slam attack, and his shell can protect him from enemy attacks whenever he is curled up.
 He can also bounce off spikes harmlessly, but only once per jump.
 In Encore Mode, he is trapped in a capsule with Ray in Angel Island Zone and has to be rescued by Sonic.

 Mighty has also been featured in Sonic Mania Adventures, where he was apparently missing, but showed up in time to save Ray from being attacked by Metal Sonic.
 With the two reunited, they made their way to Eggman's base and helped Sonic and Tails fight a supercharged Metal Sonic.